MarioPossamato/smm2patcher/README.md

 [Python 3.7](https://www.python.org/downloads/release/python-370/) installed on your PC

 ## Running Smm2Patcher
-Open the `launcher.py` script included, choose your binary, and input a supported game version.
+Open the `launcher.py` script included in the package, choose your binary, and input a supported game version.
+Then, call a function to patch code to the binary, like `remove_timer_check()` for example.
 For more info on supported game versions, see *What are the supported game versions?*

 ## Where do I get help/support?